 The roads became real slick and because I have old tires I was having a hard time keeping my car straight.
 My worries of crashing were compounded by the fact that every other car on the road was a semi-truck that could have crushed my Crown Vic.

 A ways after passing Springfield I was in some county I had never heard of and hit a sheet of ice.
 My car spun out of control and swerved and as I tried to gain control I looked as a semi headed straight toward me.
 I had no control of the vehicle, as much as I tried, and was prepared to get hit.
-Within the brief seconds I said the shahadah out loud and prepared for the worst just as the vehicle continued to spin and went off the road, missing the truck, into the embankment where it spun around a couple of more times and almost went into the opposing southbound side of the highway.
-As the car prepared to stop, or crash into something, I prepared my body for the blow and again said the shahadah aloud.
+Within the brief seconds I a prayer out loud and prepared for the worst just as the vehicle continued to spin and went off the road, missing the truck, into the embankment where it spun around a couple of more times and almost went into the opposing southbound side of the highway.
+As the car prepared to stop, or crash into something.

-When the vehicle finally stopped, in a huge puddle of water, I was unscathed and my passenger was fine Alhamdudilah.
-I sat for several minutes and thanked Allah for sparing me from what could have been a terrible fate.
+When the vehicle finally stopped, in a huge puddle of water, I was unscathed and my passenger was fine.
+I sat for several minutes and thanked God for sparing me from what could have been a terrible fate.

-I was a little disoriented and rattled and did not know what time fajir came in where I was; but I decided to make at-tayumum and pray fajir and make duah.
-After some serious salah I used my passenger’s cell to call 911 and about 30 minutes later a tow truck came and pulled us out of the rut we were in.
+I was a little disoriented and rattled and did not know what time fajir came in where I was; I used my passenger’s cell to call 911 and about 30 minutes later a tow truck came and pulled us out of the rut we were in.
 The tow truck driver told us the further north we headed the worse the weather was going to get.

 Getting back on the highway the roads seemed better for a little while and then they got suddenly worse and at that point I said I have to think about my health and my family and I told my passenger that I could not take him to Chicago.